PUBLICATIONS

 – PhD module ‘Platforms, Power & Precarity in the Creator Economy’ taught by Professor Brooke Erin Duffy, Cornell University

-– BA module ‘Social Media and Critical Practice’ taught by Dr Tanya Kant, Sussex University, School of Media, Arts and Humanities
+– BA module ‘Social Media and Critical Practice’ taught by Dr Tanya Kant, Sussex University

 – MA Cultural and Creative Industries module ‘Researching Cultural and Creative Industries’ taught by Dr Ludmila Lupinacci, Sussex University